-We carry many grades of cheesecloth for many purposes.
+Monarch Brands carries many grades of cheesecloth for different purposes.
 Grade 60 cheesecloth is the most widely used cloth… in the manufacturing of cheese.

 Our resident cheesecloth expert Lucy Bauccio has written some thoughts regarding cheesecloth in food production:

-It’s not just a name.
 Cheesecloth is really used to make cheese.
 This type of fabric started being referred to as “cheesecloth” because cheesemakers realized that it protected cheese but also allowed it to breathe while it aged.
 For this reason, cheesecloth is wrapped around some types of wheels of cheese while they age.
-Ex.: Locatelli, Parmigiana Reggiano, Cheddar, etc. My mother who was born in Italy, is the one who taught me about wrapping the hard cheeses in cheesecloth many years ago, she then put it in a brown bag and stored it in our second refrigerator in the garage.
-This lets the cheese breathe and helps it maintain moisture after cutting big chunks off the wheel to grate.
+Ex.: Locatelli, Parmigiana Reggiano, Cheddar, etc. My mother who was born in Italy is the one who taught me about wrapping hard cheeses in cheesecloth many years ago.
+She would put it in a brown bag and store it in our second refrigerator in the garage.
+This let the cheese breathe and helped it maintain moisture after cutting big chunks off the wheel to grate.

-Other uses of the grade 60 are: straining stocks, custards, thickening yogurt, making tofu & ghee.
-Saucy dishes like braised short ribs or oxtail stew starts with a good stock and a good stock starts with the seasoning—a sachet or a bouquet garni.
+Other uses of the grade 60 cheesecloth are for straining stocks, custards, thickening yogurt, making tofu & ghee.
+Saucy dishes like braised short ribs or oxtail stew start with a good stock and a good stock starts with the seasoning—a sachet or a bouquet garni.
 They are both bundles of cheesecloth stuffed with herbs and spices and used to season soups, stews, and stocks.